jasonbarry/snipes/Readme.md

 ## Known Issues

-This is a pre-beta release, so there might be some bugs.
 Please report issues on the GitHub page.

   - Admin view can only view one page at a time
   - Cursor positions are not accurate with fluid widths or when the window width is less than the body width